Principal Investigator is a university employee who has a Full-Time position that includes:

 - If the contract is subject to CAS, costs must be allocated to the contract pursuant

 to the Cost Accounting Standards.
-To the extent that CAS is applicable, the allocation
+To the extent that CAS is applicable, allocating

-of costs in accordance with CAS takes precedence over the allocation provisions in
+costs in accordance with CAS takes precedence over the allocation provisions in this

 Definition of Some Cost

-Pre-award costs. (§200.458) are those incurred prior to the effective date of the Federal award directly pursuant
+Pre-award costs (§200.458) are those incurred before the effective date of the Federal award directly pursuant

 to the negotiation and in anticipation of the Federal award where such costs are necessary